-Headache, numbness, confusion, diarrhea hospital said a migraine then called next day saying scan showed what can be multiple sclerosis .
-Am I dying?
+Headache, numbness, confusion, diarrhea hospital said a migraine then called next day saying scan showed what can be multiple sclerosis ..am I dying?

+No, you'll be ok.: You cannot easily die of a migraine or MS. MRI results like this are common.
+The diagnosis of both of these is not certain.
+Consider them working diagnoses.
 Focus on your symptoms, let your medical team sort out what the names of the conditions are.
 Then together come up with a treatment plan that fits you best. ...Read moreSee 1 more doctor answer

 Taking propranolol 40mg, venlafaxinexr 112.75mg, amitriptyline 10mg for chronic migraine.Forgetting/confusion date, time & chores, sleepiness & fatigue?

 Botox : Chronic migraine is one of the most disabling forms of headache.
 Your meds combo as a preventive for chronic migraine is common.
 The side effects are common also (yin-yang).
 Do not stop using this drug without first consulting your physician.
 You can try botox, when injected at allergan protocol, is expected to produce results lasting up to three months.
 This way you will need less medication. ...Read more

 Sporadic migraine minor speech+cognitive impairment minor hallucinations like confusion of surroundings, mild paranoia mood swings occasional lethargy?

 Ritalin (methylphenidate) caused me heart problems, migraine, tmj, high blood pressure, insomnia, addiction, weakness, breathing issue, confusion.How long is withdrawal?

 Whats the diff between hemiplegic migraine and a TIA?
 Docs have suspected both with me but none could agree which one it was...im confused now.

 No difference: This is a distinction without a differnce.
 Both will leave no trace on imaging, so it is question of interpreation of the symptoms.
 At age 24 I would favor migraine.
-If you have a patent foramen ovale in your heart, I could be convinced to call it a TIA.
-It sounds like yoiu are in good hands.
+If you have a patent foramen ovale in your heart, I could be convinced to call it a TIA. it sounds like yoiu are in good hands.
 If everybody is thinking alike then nobody is thinking.
 Life is not black and white. ...Read moreSee 2 more doctor answers

 Can 1 migraine cause a spot on the brain that can be being confused for MS. Or does it take more than 1 migraine to create a spot and it might be MS?